codefresh-io/docs.codefresh.io/_docs/administration/codefresh-runner.md

 ## Uninstalling the Codefresh Runner

-Uninstall the Codefresh Runner. <!--- what are the implications?>
+You amy want to uninstall the Codefresh Runner.

+>Uninstalling the Codefresh Runner does not affect pipelines.
+You continue to see existing pipelines and can create new pipelines.

 * Run: